Rudolph von Ripper: Berlin, the Far East and Mallorca

-In 1926, von Ripper deserted the legion, travelling via Austria to Berlin.
-Later in the year he travelled to the Far East as a filmmaker.
-On his return to Berlin in 1929, he began a relationship with stage designer Dorothea "Mopsa" Sternheim.
+Having returned to Europe aboard a freighter, von Ripper travelled via Austria to Berlin, avoiding France.
+Later in the year he travelled to the Far East, intending to work as a filmmaker.
+While there, he became involved with an American gun-runner in China, and began to work for him.
+After the gun-runner was shot, von Ripper returned to Europe.

+On his return to Berlin in 1929, he began a relationship with stage designer Dorothea "Mopsa" Sternheim, daughter of playwright Carl Sternheim.
 She was also in love with surrealist writer René Crevel, who also had feelings for von Ripper, and for a time there was a plan for a ménage à trois; however, this did not come about, and Sternheim and von Ripper married on 17 December 1929.

 The couple settled in Berlin, where they were part of the Weimar culture of the city in the early 1930s.
 However, at some point during the 1930s the couple separated and Sternheim began seeing other men and women.
 Around 1933, von Ripper traveled to Mallorca, where he produced anti-fascist drawings to the commission of the German resistance.